apache/doris/docs/en/administrator-guide/vectorized-execution-engine.md

 2. The `UDF` and `UDAF` of the original row storage execution engine are not supported.
 3. It is not supported to rewrite the between statement into a compound judgment statement, which will result in the following error: `BetweenPredicate needs to be rewritten into a CompoundPredicate`.
 4. The `TupleIsNull` function is not supported, which may cause partial outer joins and expressions with non-Nullable functions to obtain the required NULL value.
 5. The maximum length of `string/text` type is 1MB instead of the default 2GB.
+That is, when the vectorization engine is turned on, it is impossible to query or import strings larger than 1MB.
+However, if you turn off the vectorization engine, you can still query and import normally.
-6. The export method of output in file is not supported.
+6. The export method of `select ... into outfile` is not supported.
-7. Does not support lateral view
+7. Lateral view is not supported.
-8. Does not support extrenal brocker appearance
+8. Extrenal broker appearance is not supported.